Cleopatra (group): Television sitcom

 On Christmas Eve 1998, CITV premiered Cleopatra's one-hour Christmas Special for their new sitcom, with a host of stars to help launch the show.
 The series had two seasons: Season 1 Comin' Atcha! and Season 2, In the House.
 The show was twenty minutes per episode and a mix of music and comedy.
 The plot followed the girls' lives on tour and at home with their family.
 Their mother and younger sister were featured in both seasons as themselves.

 Later works

 In 2005, the group came together for a one-off performance on ITV1's Hit Me, Baby, One More Time.
 They later appeared on Living TV's Pop Goes the Band in 2009.
 On 17 November 2009, Cleopatra performed a comeback show live at Embassy in London.
-As of 2017, the band have yet to release any new music.
+As of 2016, the band have yet to release any new music.

-Cleo Higgins appeared as a contestant on season 2 of The Voice UK, exiting the show at the semi finals.
+Cleo appeared as a contestant on series 2 of The Voice UK, exiting the show at the semi-finals.